Pat Garrett and Billy the Kid: Post-production controversy, release and preview version

-By the time that Pat Garrett and Billy the Kid was in the editing room, Peckinpah's relationship with the studio and his own producers had reached the breaking point.
+By the time that Pat Garrett and Billy the Kid was in the editing room, Peckinpah's relationship with the studio and his producers had reached the breaking point.
 Peckinpah's first cut was 165 minutes.
 Aubrey, enraged by the cost and production overruns, demanded an unrealistic release date for the film.
-Peckinpah and his editors, given only three weeks, were forced into a desperate situation in order to finish editing on time.
+Peckinpah and his editors, given only three weeks, were forced into a desperate situation to finish editing on time.
 Furthermore, Aubrey still objected to several sequences in the film which he wanted removed, forcing Peckinpah to engage in protracted negotiations over the film's content.
 Adding to the problems, Bob Dylan had never done a feature film score and Peckinpah's usual composer, Jerry Fielding, was unhappy with being relegated to a minor role in the scoring process.

-Peckinpah did complete a preview version of the film at 124 minutes, which was shown to critics on at least one occasion.
+Peckinpah completed a preview version of the film at 124 minutes, which was shown to critics on at least one occasion.
 Martin Scorsese had just made Mean Streets (1973) and was at the screening, and he praised the film as Peckinpah's greatest since The Wild Bunch.
 This version, however, would not see the light of day for over ten years.
 Peckinpah was eventually forced out of the production, and Aubrey had the film severely cut from 124 to 106 minutes, resulting in the film being released as a truncated version largely disowned by cast and crew members.
 This version was a box-office failure, grossing $8 million domestically, of which the studio earned only $2.7 million in theatrical rentals, against a budget of more than $4.6 million.
 However, the film grossed a total of $11 million worldwide.